Lectures: Wedesnday 14:15-16:00 (Kaie Kubjas)

 There is no exam in this course.

 This course is graded pass/fail.
-For passing the course, one has to attend at least 10 lectures, receive at least 70% of maximal possible points on homework sets and complete all additional assignments.
+For passing the course, one has to attend at least 10 lectures (group work is counted as 3 lectures), receive at least 60% of maximal possible points on homework sets and complete all additional assignments.
 Additional reading assignments and the group project are not graded by points.

 The communication for this course takes place in Zulip.
 There is a separate channel for each problem set and assignment.
 Please be active asking your questions!